nehaljwani/team.exiv2.org/book/IMaEA.md

 <div id="future"/>
 ### Future Development Projects

 The code is in good shape, our release process is solid and we have comprehensive user documentation.
 As photography develops, there will be many new cameras and more image formats such as CR3, HEIF and BigTiff.
 Exiv2 Video support is weak and was deprecated in v0.27.
 It will be removed in 0.28.
-It would be great to re-engineer the video code.
+One day a contributor will re-engineer the video code.

 A long standing project for Exiv2 is a **unified metadata container**.
 There is an implementation of this in the SVN repository.
 Currently we have three containers for Exif, Iptc and Xmp.
 This is clumsy.
 We also have a restriction of one image per file.
 Perhaps both restrictions have a common solution.